 - Card Types: use a different card type for each type of Enabler.
 Different card types are available in the board template.

-To help you visualize the Program Backlog more effectively, we’ve enhanced the template in LeanKit to suggest visualizing the backlog via two separate lanes:
+To help you visualize the Program Backlog more effectively, LeanKit templates are set up to visualize the backlog via two separate lanes:

 - Current PI Backlog: The current PI Backlog can be split into Iterations to reflect when prioritized Features/Enablers are scheduled to start in the current PI.
 This approach emphasizes focus on the current PI.